Flag of the Basque Country

-The flag of the Basque Country (in euskera: ikurrina, pronounced /ˌiku'riɲa/) is the official flag of the Basque Country Autonomous Community of Spain.
+The flag of the Basque Country (Basque: ikurrin, with the definite article, ikurrina, pronounced /ˌi'kuri'ɲa/ in Southern Basque dialects, or /ˌi'kuri'na/ in Northern dialects) is the official flag of the Basque Country Autonomous Community of Spain.
 This flag consists of a white cross over a green saltire on a red field.

 The Ikurrina is also used informally and symbolically to represent Euskal Herria, the collective name for the seven historical territories of Basque ethnicity, language, and culture.
-This broader region includes not only the three provinces of the Basque Autonomous Community, but also Navarre and the three Basque provinces located in the French Basque Country (Lapurdi, Lower Navarre, and Zuberoa).
+This broader region includes not only the three provinces of the Basque Autonomous Community, but also Navarre and the three Basque provinces located in the French Basque Country.

 Terminology

 The name is a neologism by Luis and Sabino Arana, from ikur 'mark, sign' (itself a neologism extracted from irakurri 'to read'), comparable to the Catalan Senyera and Faroese Merkið.
 In Basque, it has the generic meaning of 'flag', but especially that of the Basque Country, as defined by the Euskaltzaindia (Royal Academy of the Basque Language).

 The original Biscayne spelling of the Aranas was ikuŕiñ (the final -a is the Basque definite article, in singular).
 The modern standard Basque spelling is ikurrin.